 - Neurofeedback / Biofeedback. - Autopsies Autopsies and post-mortem testing. - Before Effective Date or After Termination Date Charges for care you get before your Effective Date or after your coverage ends, except as written in this Plan. - Certain Providers Services you get from Providers that are not licensed by law to provide Covered Services as defined in this Booklet.
-Examples include, but are not limited to, masseurs or masseuses (massage therapists), physical therapist technicians, and athletic trainers. - Charges Not Supported by Medical Records Charges for services not described in your medical records. - Charges Over the Maximum Allowed Amount Charges over the Maximum Allowed Amount for Covered Services, except for Surprise Billing Claims as outlined in the "Consolidated Appropriations Act of 2021 Notice" in the front of this Booklet. - Clinical Trial Non-Covered Services Any Investigational drugs or devices, non-health services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non-Investigational treatments. - Clinically-Equivalent Alternatives Certain Prescription Drugs may not be covered if you could use a clinically equivalent Drug, unless required by federal law.
+Examples include, but are not limited to, masseurs or masseuses (massage therapists), physical therapist technicians, and athletic trainers. - Charges Not Supported by Medical Records Charges for services not described in your medical records. - Charges Over the Maximum Allowed Amount Charges over the Maximum Allowed Amount for Covered Services. - Clinical Trial Non-Covered Services Any Investigational drugs or devices, non-health services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non-Investigational treatments. - Clinically-Equivalent Alternatives Certain Prescription Drugs may not be covered if you could use a clinically equivalent Drug, unless required by law.
 "Clinically equivalent" means Drugs that for most Members, will give you similar results for a disease or condition.
 If you have questions about whether a certain Drug is covered and which Drugs fall into this group, please call the number on the back of your Identification Card or visit the website at www.anthem.com/ca/sisc. - If you or your Doctor believes you need to use a different Prescription Drug, please have your Doctor or pharmacist get in touch with the Claims Administrator.
 The other Prescription Drug will be covered only if it's agreed that it is Medically Necessary and appropriate over the clinically equivalent Drug.
-Benefits for the Prescription Drug will be reviewed from time to time to make sure the Drug is still Medically Necessary. - Cold Caps any form of cold therapy/scalp cooling including devices for the prevention of hair loss during chemotherapy. - Complications of/or Services Related to Non-Covered Services Services, supplies, or treatment related to or, for problems directly related to a service that is not covered by this Plan.
+Benefits for the Prescription Drug will be reviewed from time to time to make sure the Drug is still Medically Necessary. - Complications of/or Services Related to Non-Covered Services Services, supplies, or treatment related to or, for problems directly related to a service that is not covered by this Plan.
 Directly related means that the care took place as a direct result of the non-Covered Service and would not have taken place without the non-Covered Service.
-This Exclusion does not apply to problems resulting from pregnancy.
-This Exclusion does not apply to services mandated by federal law. - Cosmetic Services Treatments, services, Prescription Drugs, equipment, or supplies given for Cosmetic Services.
+This Exclusion does not apply to problems resulting from pregnancy. - Cosmetic Services Treatments, services, Prescription Drugs, equipment, or supplies given for Cosmetic Services.
 Cosmetic Services are meant to preserve, change, or improve how you look.
 This exclusion does not apply to services mandated by federal law, or listed as covered under "What's Covered," "Prescription Drugs Administered by a Medical Provider." - Court Ordered Testing Court ordered testing or care unless Medically Necessary. - Crime Treatment of an injury or illness that results from a crime you committed, or tried to commit.
 This Exclusion does not apply if the services are Medically Necessary, your involvement in the crime was solely the result of a medical or mental condition, or where you were the victim of a crime, including domestic violence. - Custodial Care Custodial Care, convalescent care or rest cures.
-This Exclusion does not apply to Hospice services. - Delivery Charges Charges for delivery of Prescription Drugs. - Dental Devices for Snoring Oral appliances for snoring.

-- Dental Treatment Excluded dental treatment includes but is not limited to preventive care and fluoride treatments; dental X-rays, supplies, appliances and all associated expenses; and diagnosis and treatment for the teeth, jaw or gums such as; - removing, restoration, and replacement of teeth; - medical care or surgery for dental problems (unless listed as a Covered Service in this Booklet); or - services to help dental clinical outcomes.
+This Exclusion does not apply to Hospice services. - Delivery Charges Charges for delivery of Prescription Drugs. - Dental Devices for Snoring Oral appliances for snoring. - Dental Treatment Excluded dental treatment includes but is not limited to preventive care and fluoride treatments; dental X-rays, supplies, appliances and all associated expenses; and diagnosis and treatment for the teeth, jaw or gums such as; - removing, restoration, and replacement of teeth; - medical care or surgery for dental problems (unless listed as a Covered Service in this Booklet); or services to help dental clinical outcomes.